FSGModding/FSG_Mod_Assistant/DEVELOP.md

 ### Node.js

-Mod Assistant expects to be built using at least Node 16.x, 18.x is preferred.
+Mod Assistant expects to be built using at least Node 18.x.

 - [Node Download](https://nodejs.org/en/download/)